denoland/manual/examples/chat_app.md

 ## **WebSocket** Primer

-We will rely on Deno’s native support for web sockets when building our client and server.
+We will rely on Deno's native support for web sockets when building our client and server.
 A [web socket](https://en.wikipedia.org/wiki/WebSocket) is a bidirectional communication channel that allows the both the client and server to send messages to each other at any time.
 Web sockets are frequently used in realtime applications where low latency is critical.
 Each of our clients will keep a web socket connection open to our server so they can receive the latest messages and user logins without constantly polling.

 ## Chat Client

 The chat client `app.js` runs in the browser and listens for updates from our server and then manipulates the DOM using [jquery](https://jquery.com/).
 Specifically our client is listening for new messages and the list of currently active users.
-We need to add event handlers to our client’s web socket to specify what happens when our clients receives a new message or event.
+We need to add event handlers to our client's web socket to specify what happens when our clients receives a new message or event.

 ```jsx
 // app.js